SE-Spring2025-G2/J-Tracker/readme.md

 - Interview Prep: AI-driven mock interviews with real-time feedback and role-specific questions.
 - Multi-Platform Sync: Syncs with LinkedIn, job boards, and ATS; mobile app for real-time updates.

-## Explanation:

-Currently, we have  fundamental steps in our project:

-1. The SearchPage where users can search about the Job Postings
-2. The MatchesPage where the users are given suggestion about the jobs according to their interest
-3. The ApplicationsPage on which users will be able to enter and see the position they applied for and are able to edit/delete the details.
-Any data in any table can be modified at any time during the process
-4. ProfilePage where user is able to upload his skill, level of experience and preferred location.
-This is so that user can be suggested a job that requires similar skillsets

 ## Technologies Used:

 - Python